 \subsection{Baselines and Evaluation Setup}

-To enable fair comparisons, we implement three conditional scenario generation baselines, C-SGAN, C-MID, and C-STRIVE, by adopting representative trajectory prediction models, Social-GAN~\cite{gupta2018social}, MID~\cite{gu2022stochastic}, and the traffic dynamic model of STRIVE~\cite{rempe2022generating}, respectively.
-We concatenate a one-hot vector of collision type and normalized time-to-accident (TTA) as the input of the decoder for the baselines.
+We compare our method with three conditional scenario generation baselines, C-SGAN, C-MID, and C-STRIVE, implemented using Social-GAN~\cite{gupta2018social}, MID~\cite{gu2022stochastic}, and the traffic dynamic model of STRIVE~\cite{rempe2022generating}, respectively.
+For all baselines, a one-hot vector of collision type and the normalized time-to-accident (TTA) are concatenated as conditional inputs to the decoder.
 To ensure a fair comparison, baselines are extended to the same prediction horizon by applying open-loop autoregression: each iteration predicts 4 frames and appends them to the input sequence for the next step.
 Our method uses the same history input to directly predict a compact collision pattern, the terminal spatial configuration of the ego and attacker.
 A quintic polynomial planner then generates the full attacker trajectory to meet the predicted pattern at the desired TTA.
 This difference in generation strategy (pattern prediction + planner vs. autoregressive rollout) is explicitly accounted for in the evaluation by enforcing the same input horizon and final prediction horizon for all methods.

 We do not compare with script-based or adversarial-based scenario generation methods, as they rely on pre-defined attacker scripts or agent-level adversarial optimization within simulation environments.
 These approaches are designed to explore possible crashes but are not directly applicable to offline driving logs such as COLLIDE, and they do not provide explicit controllability over collision type or TTA.
 Instead, we adapt conditional trajectory prediction models as baselines, since they naturally operate on logged data and can be extended to support generation conditioned on collision attributes.